Simultaneous optical phase and loss estimation revisited: measurement and probe incompatibility: Probe incompatibility for single-mode loss

 \subsubsection{Two-mode Gaussian state.}

-As demonstrated in the previous section, a single-mode state exhibits an incompatibility at the level of the probe state.
+As demonstrated in the previous section, a single-mode state exhibits probe incompatibility.
 To overcome this limitation, it is necessary to make use of the ancillary mode and incorporate some degree of entanglement into the state.
 First, let us define the generalized two-mode squeezing operator as follows:

 where here $\bar{N}_r = 2 \sinh^2 r$ gives the average total photon number generated from the squeezing in both modes.
 The phase $\chi$ plays an important role in the preparation of the input state, as it determines when this operator generates two single-mode squeezed states ($\chi = 0$), a two-mode squeezed state ($\chi = \pi/2$), or a state between these two ($0 < \chi < \pi/2$).
-Indeed, this kind of operator can be generated from the interference of two single-mode squeezed states in a beam splitter \cite{Yeoman1993}, where the phase $\chi$ is controlled by changing the transmissivity and reflectance phase of this beamsplitter (see the \ref{gaussian_calculations} for more details).
+Indeed, this kind of operator can be generated from the interference of two single-mode squeezed states in a beam splitter \cite{Yeoman1993}, where the phase $\chi$ is controlled by changing the transmissivity and reflectance phase of this beamsplitter.
 Finally, our probe state is: